 - Make the Motion ("I move that...")

-- 2. Second the Motion (a seconder need not rise or ad-
+- 2. Second the Motion (a seconder need not rise or ad

-- dress the chair)

-3. Chair states the motion
+- dress the chair) Chair states the motion

 - Chair calls for debate and questions

-- 5. Chair puts the question to a vote
+- Chair puts the glisstion to a v

-- Chair announces the results.
+- Chair puts the question to a vote Chair announces the results.